11 Top-Rated Attractions in Cortona & Easy Day Trips

 Close to the eastern border of Tuscany, the walled hilltop town of Cortona is one of the oldest in Italy.
 It was one of the twelve cities of the Etruscan League and later became a Roman colony.
-Like so many other Tuscan towns, it came under the control of Florence at the end of the Middle Ages, and you'll see hints of that in its architecture.
-Piazza della Repúbblica sits in its historic center, overlooked by the 14th-century Palazzo del Pópolo and the imposing Palazzo Comunale, which was built before 1241.
-The front of the palazzo is somewhat forbidding, with a long flight of steps and a battlemented clock-tower, both part of 16th-century renovations.
-Most of Cortona's tourist attractions are within a short walk of this piazza.
+After a century of self-rule as a city state in the 14th century, like so many other Tuscan towns, it came under the control of Florence at the end of the Middle Ages.
+You'll see hints of Medici symbols and styles in its architecture.
+It was the Medici, in 1556, who ordered the construction of the bastions at the fortress of Girifalco, overlooking the town.
+Piazza della Repúbblica sits in its historic center, and most of Cortona's tourist attractions are within a short walk of this square.
+Cortona was, until recently, one of the lesser-known of the Tuscan hill towns, but has gained attention as the location of Bramasole, the house that Francis Mayes made famous in Under the Tuscan Sun.
+Find fun and interesting things to do here with our list of the top attractions in Cortona.

 A twisting road descends the southern slope of the town to the Renaissance church of Santa Maria delle Grazie al Calcinaio, also called the Madonna del Calcinaio, a beautiful domed building on a cruciform plan by Francesco di Giorgio Martini of Siena.
 It was built to house a miraculous image of the Virgin, originally on the wall of a limestone quarry (calcinaio), belonging to the local Tanners' Guild and now on the high altar.
 Built from 1485 to 1513, this is one of the most architecturally important Renaissance churches in Tuscany.